-Things to consider when it comes to replacing the unsung hero of the holiday season
+Things to consider when it comes to replacing the unsung hero of everyday life

-With the holiday seasons quickly approaching, you are sure to be planning all of the activities that make it the most wonderful time of the year.
-From holiday parties to family feasts, you may be so concerned with the events themselves you do not consider the appliances that will be there once the festivities are finished.
-The dishwasher, perhaps the most overworked appliance around this time of the year, is sure to cause unwanted trouble if it is not up to the holiday challenge.
+With the summer holidays quickly approaching, you've probably been busy planning all of the activities that are sure to make your get-togethers memorable.
+From parties to backyard barbeques, you may be so concerned with the events themselves you do not consider the appliances that will be there once the festivities are finished.
+The dishwasher, perhaps the most overworked appliance around this time of the year, is sure to cause unwanted trouble if it is not up to the extra workload.
 If you have been putting off purchasing a new one, now is the time to splurge on a dishwasher that works efficiently and is good for the environment.

 New dishwashers boast advanced technology